 So how did I turn this belief around?
 By working with my subconscious beliefs through hypnotherapy, bringing my awareness into the present moment, asking myself what would someone who is worthy do when making decisions, affirming my worth over and over and understanding that the very fact I am here makes me worthy.
 You can’t prove something that exists, I am worthy and so are you.

-It hasn’t been easy or comfortable and it is an ongoing process but it has transformed my life.
+It hasn’t been easy or comfortable and it is an ongoing process but it has made my life better.
 I have discernment now.
 I don’t look outside myself for validation and my relationships have improved.
 All the results I was looking for with the programs, books, mantras and therapies were and are, inside not out.
 There is no magic pill, strategy or formula.
-Discover your beliefs.
-Challenge them, change them, get help with this if you need to, and you will have the foundation on which to create your big beautiful life.
+Uncover your beliefs.
+Challenge them, change them, get help with this if you need to, and you will build the foundation on which to create your big, beautiful life.